Terms & Conditions

 Deposit & Final Payment

 Deposits must be received within three business days of your reservation.
 Reservations are not confirmed until a deposit is received.
 The initial deposit is refundable up to 72 hours after payment is received.
 The premium payment for our Travel Protection Plan must be made within 21 calendar days of the initial deposit/payment (see Travel Protection on this page).
-Final payment is due 60 days prior to your departure from your home city or in full at the time reservations are confirmed if less than 60 days prior.
+Final payment is due 60 days prior (90 days prior for 2019 Galapagos cruises) to your departure from your home city or in full at the time reservations are confirmed if less than 60 days prior (90 days prior for 2019 Galapagos cruises).
 If final payment is not received in time, your space may be released; rebooking will then be subject to final availability.
 Deposits and final payments may be made by check, credit card, wire transfer or money order.

 $750 per person (cruises 14 nights or less)